 France Gambling Regulation

-Gambling Legislation imageGambling has a rather rich history in France, which is not surprising considering the country has a significant contribution to the creation of several popular casino games that are still played to this day.
-We should also not forget this is the birthplace of the roulette wheel, which was allegedly created by France’s popular physicist and mathematician Blaise Pascal.
+Gambling Legislation imageGambling has a rich history in France, which is not surprising considering the country has made significant contributions to the creation of several popular casino games that are still played today.
+We should also remember that this is the birthplace of the roulette wheel, allegedly created by the renowned French physicist and mathematician Blaise Pascal.

-France is also the place of origin of chemin de fer (the original version of what we know as baccarat today) and parimutuel betting.
+France is also the birthplace of chemin de fer (the original version of what we know as baccarat today) and pari-mutuel betting.
 The 52-card packs used by gambling operators worldwide are a French invention as well.

-It makes sense that gambling remains a popular form of recreation in a country with so many contributions to this industry.
-A survey conducted in March 2019 showed that roughly 39% of the French respondents admitted they gamble occasionally on sports, horse racing, lotteries, scratchcards, poker, and casino-banked games.
+It makes sense that gambling remains a popular form of recreation in a country that has contributed so much to the industry.
+A survey conducted in March 2019 showed that roughly 39% of French respondents admitted they gamble occasionally on sports, horse racing, lotteries, scratchcards, poker, and casino-banked games.

-The French apparently love to bet and it shows in the figures published by the country’s regulator ARJEL.
-According to a report unveiled by the regulatory body, the licensed online gaming market in France saw a considerable improvement in 2017.
+The French apparently love to bet, and it shows in the figures published by the country’s regulator, ARJEL.
+According to a report released by the regulatory body, the licensed online gaming market in France improved considerably in 2017.

-The regulator reported a rise of 8% in stakes compared to 2016, an increase of 2% in the number of active French players each week, and a rise of 18% in locally licensed operators’ GGR (gross gaming revenue), with sports betting being the most dynamic segment growth-wise.
+The regulator reported an 8% increase in stakes compared to 2016, a 2% increase in the number of active French players each week, and an 18% increase in locally licensed operators’ GGR (gross gaming revenue), with sports betting being the most dynamic segment.
 Now let’s take a look at the specific laws that govern the online gambling industry in France.

 Laws Governing Landbased Gambling in France